PARVATI-UNITN/PYTHON-10dni/README.md

 simple interest is then calculated using the formula  SI = P × R × T / 100.
 Finally, the calculated simple interest (`si`) is printed to the console with the message 'Simple Interest is'.

 10- 10dni:

+i: In the first program prompts the user to enter a time value in seconds and then calculates the equivalent hours, minutes, and remaining seconds.
+It begins by determining the number of hours using integer division of the total seconds by 3600, which represents the total seconds in one hour.
+It then calculates the remaining seconds after extracting the hours, and from these remaining seconds, it computes the number of minutes using integer division by 60.
+Finally, it uses the modulus operator to find the leftover seconds that do not form a complete minute.
+The results are printed in a clear format, indicating how many hours, minutes, and seconds correspond to the input value.

+ii: The second code also converts seconds into hours, minutes, and seconds but takes a slightly different approach.
+After the user inputs the total time in seconds, it first calculates the total minutes by performing integer division of the seconds by 60.
+It then finds the remaining seconds using the modulus operator.
+Next, it calculates the number of hours by dividing the total minutes by 60 and determines the remaining minutes using the modulus operator again.
+The final output is formatted using an f-string, which enhances readability by neatly presenting the calculated hours, minutes, and seconds in a single line.
+This method also effectively communicates the time conversion, ensuring clarity for the user.